ArmanNankali/exploratory-data-analysis---customer-loans-in-finance/README.md

 In order to perform various transformations on the data a custom DataTransform class is used.
 This class provides methods for converting column data types, rounding numerical values to a specified number of decimal places, converting columns to categories based on unique values, and parsing and converting date columns to a specific format.

+In addition to DataTransform, the project also includes a DataFrameInfo class for obtaining useful information from the DataFrame and a Plotter class for creating various plots for data visualization.
+These outputs infromed the decisions onm how to deal with null values via imputation or dropping columns/rows.

 ## Installation instructions
 To install and run this project, you will need Python 3 and the following Python libraries installed: